-Information plays a crucial roles in security, since it is vital in the typical offence, defence and dominance phase of any conflict [1, 2].
+Information plays a crucial role in security, since it is vital in the typical offence, defence and dominance phase of any conflict [1, 2].

-The general term of "information" encompasses three levels of abstraction, distinguished by information as both content and process, that are:
+The general term of 'information' encompasses three levels of abstraction, distinguished by information as both content and process that are:

-1) data: observations, measurement, and primitive messages;

-2) information: organized set of data.
-The organizational process may include sorting, classifying, or indexing and linking data to place data elements in relational context for subsequent searching and analysis;

-3) knowledge: information, once analyzed and understood.
-Understanding of information provides a degree of comprehension of both static and dynamic relationships of objects of data and the ability to model structure and past and future behaviour of those objects.
+- 1. Data: observations, measurement, and primitive messages. - 2.
+Information: organized set of data.
+The organizational process may include sorting, classifying, or indexing and linking data to place data elements in relational context for subsequent searching and analysis. - 3.
+Knowledge: information once analyzed and understood.
+Understanding of information provides a degree of comprehension of both static and dynamic relationships of objects of data and the ability to model structure and past and future behavior of those objects.
 Knowledge includes both static content and dynamic processes.
 Sometimes it is also called intelligence.